A service is a time when sangha members and friends gather to listen to the dharma (Buddhist teachings).

-Offering Incense (Oshoko): If there is time before the kansho bell is rung, you may offer incense at one of the three burners (if the lid of the granular incense is propped open on the side of the holder (if it is still closed, please wait until the minister or an assistant lights the charcoal in the burner).
+Offering Incense (Oshoko): If there is time before the kansho bell is rung, you may offer incense at one of the three burners.
+(If the lid on the granular incense is still closed, please wait until the minister or an assistant lights the charcoal in the burner.)
 Stop about two paces away from the incense table, bow slightly, approach the burner left foot first, take one small pinch of granular incense with your right hand, and drop it into the burner.
 Put your hands together in gassho, say onembutsu, step back with your right foot, bow slightly again, and return to your seat.
 If you do not have time at the beginning of the service, you may offer incense at the end.

 Kansho: This is the “calling bell” that is struck at the beginning of the service.
 We can think of it as Amida Buddha calling us to come and hear the dharma.
 If you listen to each sound as it disappears, it will help you to become more reflective and ready for the service.

 Onaijin: The altar area represents the Pure Land of Amida Buddha, or nirvana.
-Everything in it is symbolic (please ask for information).
+Everything in it is symbolic.
 Only ordained ministers may enter this area, though they may give permission to others to enter for special reasons.

-It sounds like a lot to remember, and there’s no such thing as bachi (retribution) if you forget to do something.
+There’s no such thing as bachi (retribution) if you forget to do something.
 The main point is that the hondo is a place of reverence and respect.
-If we can all maintain this atmosphere at all times, you will be able to carry it with you in your heart wherever you go.
-That way, when you turn to the Buddha and Dharma for comfort and guidance at any time, you will always have the good feeling that the SFVHBT Sangha created all together right here in our beautiful temple.
+If we can all maintain this atmosphere, you will be able to carry it with you in your heart wherever you go.
+Whenever you turn to the Buddha and Dharma for comfort and guidance, you will always have the good feeling that the SFVHBT Sangha created together here in our beautiful temple.

-Please don’t hesitate to ask if you have other questions!
+Please don’t hesitate to ask if you have questions!

-The service is conducted in English, although certain readings and songs are in Japanese.
+The service is conducted in English, with certain readings and songs in Japanese.
 At some services, the minister gives one talk in English and another in Japanese (English-only attendees are given time to leave).

 An adult discussion (in English) is held immediately following regular service.
 It is a good opportunity for members and visitors alike to delve further into the topic of the current dharma talk or to ask questions.

-This section explains those days set aside to commemorate people or events of particular importance to Buddhists.
-Some of these days are observed by most or all Buddhists (such as the birth of Shakyamuni Buddha); other observances are commemorated by Jodo Shinshu followers only (such as those pertaining to Shinran Shonin).
+Certain days are set aside to commemorate people or events of particular importance to Buddhists.
+Some are observed by most or all Buddhists, such as the birth of Shakyamuni Buddha; others are commemorated by Jodo Shinshu followers only, such as those pertaining to Shinran Shonin.
 At temples such as SFVHBT, these days are marked with a special service which takes place on a Sunday close to the actual date, with the exception of New Year’s Day and New Year’s Eve services.
-See our Calendar page for dates and times.
+See our Calendar for service dates and times.

-This subsection introduces Buddhist observances and certain related terms, but it does not define the terms nor thoroughly explain doctrinal concepts.
-However, the sources used here are listed at the end.
-Those who are interested are encouraged to read further, ask questions of the minister or other temple members, or attend study classes and discussion groups to deepen their understanding.
+The below descriptions introduce Buddhist observances and related terms, but do not define the terms nor thoroughly explain doctrinal concepts.
+Those who are interested are encouraged to read the cited source materials, ask questions of the minister or other temple members, or attend study classes and discussion groups to deepen their understanding.